-Careful consideration should be given to penile-preserving techniques if the patient is reliable in terms of compliance with close follow-up.
-These techniques include wide local excision,56 glansectomy in select cases, Mohs surgery in select cases (category 2B), laser therapy (category 2B),62 and radiation therapy (RT) (category 2B) delivered as brachytherapy with interstitial implant (preferred) or external beam RT (EBRT).63-67 Circumcision should always precede RT to prevent radiation-related complications.
+Careful consideration should be given to penile-preserving techniques if the patient is willing and able to undergo close follow-up.
+These techniques include wide local excision, 65 glansectomy in select cases, Mohs surgery in select cases (category 2B), laser therapy (category 2B), 71 and radiation therapy (RT) (category 2B) delivered as brachytherapy with interstitial implant (preferred) or external beam RT (EBRT).
+72-76 Circumcision should always precede RT to prevent radiation-related complications.
 In cases where a penile-preserving technique is not feasible based on the size or location of the tumor, partial penectomy may be appropriate.